mvdnbrk/robin/README.md

 5. Place a DMX terminator at the last fixture in the chain.

  Note: For smaller venues, use light fog fluid to avoid overfilling the room.
 For example: [Ayra Fog Fluid Light 5L](https://www.bax-shop.nl/rookvloeistof/ayra-rookvloeistof-light-5-liter).
+ Note: Refresh fog fluids before next deployment.
+The Martin THRILL Vertical Fogger likely contains the wrong fluid (haze instead of smoke) — empty the tank and lines completely and refill with the correct smoke fluid per the manual.

 ### 5) Engine Lighting / SoundSwitch Setup
 Option A: Engine Lighting (no laptop during show)